mRoca/rtfm-rapid-team-formation-method/git/git.md

 **Cool : it's [RFR], the reviewers can now approve the PR with a `+1`**

+> We can use tags or colors instead of prefixes

 ---

 ## ... but the PR is not ok : a reviewer writes some comments